 Parking is limited in the district due to road closures and the large number of anticiapted attendees.
 To make things easy, RIDE RT FREE for this event!

-Coming Soon - Present a postcard with the RT logo when boarding Light Rail or snap a photo of this!
+Present this parade postcard with the RT logo when boarding Light Rail or snap a photo of this!